 All of our surveyors are local to the area they work in; either being a home-based staff surveyor or a consultant from a local partner firm.

-Our Head Office is based in Nottingham.
+Our head office is based in Nottingham.
 This is where appointments are booked from and administered.

 A mortgage valuation is a brief report on a property for the lender’s purposes only, to advise of the value and any characteristics which might affect its value as security for the proposed loan.